Ashok0/TombRaider123VR/README.md

   through the ceiling.
 - Sky at optical infinity, so the HD dome does not sit a few metres away in stereo or paint over distant geometry.
+- First person: the camera rides Lara's animated head instead of the chase camera, interpolated so it does not judder against the world.
 - Live IPD and world-scale tuning on the numpad.

 ## Installation